ProfessorCalcore/Reposit/README.md

 ❗DO NOT MESS WITH THE CODE IF YOU DONT KNOW WHAT YOU ARE DOING AS U MAY CREATE AN ERROR YOU STRUGGLE TO DEBUG❗

+# Terms & Conditions

+# Use at Your Own Risk
+This calculator is provided “as-is” with no promises it won’t mess up your math homework or your life.
+We’re not responsible if you accidentally calculate how many pizzas you need for a party and it’s off by one slice.

+# No Warranty, No Guarantees
+It might add, subtract, multiply, and divide like a champ, or it might decide today’s not the day.
+Calculator moods are mysterious.

+# No Liability for Errors
+If the calculator gives you a weird answer, blame your finger on the wrong button, not us.
+We’re just code, after all.

+# Don’t Break It
+Please don’t go hacking the code unless you know what you’re doing.
+Messing with the code might break the calculator and then nobody wins.

+# Respect the Calculator
+Treat it kindly.
+No yelling at your screen when it’s slow, it has feelings too (probably).

+# Sharing Is Caring
+Feel free to share this calculator with your friends — just don’t sell it like it’s your personal math wizard.

+# Updates
+We might update this calculator in the future.
+If it suddenly starts doing your taxes or writing love letters, don’t be too shocked.

+# Acceptance of Terms
+By running this calculator, you agree to all of the above, whether you read it or not.
+Welcome to the club!